A pair of tower cranes goes to work on the UChicago Cancer Care Center

 Saturday, the City of Chicago issued a permit to drill caissons for three tower cranes in Jackson Park at the Obama Presidential Center.

-With only seven in the air now, three on one site, not only a rare feat in Chicago, would give us a nice jolt in the crane count.
+With only seven in the air now, three on one site, a rare feat in Chicago, would give us a nice jolt in the crane count.

 Turner Construction is the general contractor on the Obama Center.
 W.E.
 O’Neil is the concrete contractor.
 Tod Williams Billie Tsien Architects — Partners is the design architect.